EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-leadership.md

 > Servant leadership emphasizes that leaders should be attentive to the needs of followers, empower them, and help them to develop their full capacities.
 >
+>
-> Servant leaders make a conscious choice to serve first &ndash; to place the good of followers over the leaders&rsquo; self-interests.
+> Servant leaders make a conscious choice to serve first – to place the good of followers over the leaders’ self-interests.
 They build strong relationships with others, are empathic, and lead in ways that serve the greater good of followers, the organization, the community and society at large
+>
 >
 > <cite>Peter G. Northouse, 2013, p.21</cite>